 But What Do The People Say?

-It’s all well and good to look at the numbers, but knowing that Spanish and Catalan have a lexical similarity of 85 percent doesn’t necessarily paint a picture, or give you a good sense of how you’d fare in Madrid with a strict knowledge of Catalan.
+It’s all well and good to look at the numbers, but knowing that Spanish and Catalan have a lexical similarity of 85 percent doesn’t necessarily give you a good sense of how you’d fare spe in Madrid with a strict knowledge of Catalan.

-Here’s a slightly more anecdotal take from various users on Quora, which, although highly subjective, still offers a sense of how native speakers of various Romance languages feel about their linguistic cousins.
+Here’s a slightly more anecdotal take from various users on Quora.
+Though highly subjective, it still offers a sense of how native speakers of various Romance languages feel about their linguistic cousins.

 From an Italian’s point of view, Catalan and Occitan are the easiest to understand.
-Written French is partially intelligible, and Spanish and Portuguese are also easiest to grasp when written, though he thinks it’s possible for Spanish and Italian speakers to have a basic conversation.
+Written French is partially intelligible.
+Spanish and Portuguese are also easiest to grasp when written, though he thinks it’s possible for Spanish and Italian speakers to have a basic conversation.
 Meanwhile, “Romanian is another world.”

 One Romanian woman said she has the easiest time grasping Italian despite very little exposure to the language, and she found Spanish very easy to learn.
 She finds Portuguese to be the most difficult for a Romanian to learn and understand.

 And lastly, a native French speaker pointed out that some words are pronounced the same way in Portuguese.
-Written Catalan is possible to read despite never having studied it, and Italian can be somewhat comprehensible, even though it’s very phonetically different from French.
+Written Catalan is possible to read despite never having studied it.
+Finally, Italian can be somewhat comprehensible, even though it’s very phonetically different from French.